Kinsey Wolanski Shows Off Major Cleavage In Tiny Bikini Top For Stunning New Post

-Blond beauty Kinsey Wolanski stunned fans around the world once more on social media after she posted a sizzling new snapshot of herself on Tuesday, June 16.
+Blond beauty Kinsey Wolanski stunned her fans as she posted a sizzling new snapshot of herself on Tuesday, June 16.
 The internet sensation took to her Instagram account to share the post with her 3.7 million followers, and it quickly became a hit.

 The 23-year-old American model was photographed as she floated in an emerald-colored cenote, glowing as she soaked up the sun.
-Kinsey took center stage as she posed directly in front of the camera, while trees and land filled up the background behind her.
+Kinsey took center stage as she posed directly in front of the camera, while trees and rocky terrain filled up the background behind her.
 She further exuded a sultry vibe as she wore a pout and directed her green eyes straight towards the camera’s lens.

-Her long platinum blond hair was parted in the middle and tucked behind her ears as they cascaded down her back, dripping wet with water.
+Her long, platinum blond hair was parted in the middle and tucked behind her ears.
+Her locks cascaded down her back, dripping wet.

-Kinsey also appeared to be rocking a bit makeup for the stunning image, adding a touch of glamour to her look and emphasizing her natural features.
+Kinsey also appeared to be rocking a bit makeup for the stunning image, adding a touch of glamour to her look while emphasizing her natural features.
 The application looked to include sculpted eyebrows, a light eyeshadow, mascara, a black eyeliner, and a light pink lipstick.

 Still, it was the model’s famous assets that stole the show, as she flaunted them in a revealing bikini top.

-As the beauty was photographed from the waist up, users could only see her bathing top, which featured an elastic ribbed texture and a colorful blue and green design.
+As the beauty was photographed from the waist up, her audience could only see her bathing top — one which featured an elastic ribbed texture and a colorful blue-and-green design.
 The top also featured versatile strings that tied around her neck and back.
-What demanded the most attention, however, was the garment’s tiny cups as they struggled to contain Kinsey’s voluptuous assets, and exposed a a great deal of her cleavage, and sideboob.
+What demanded the most attention, however, was the garment’s tiny cups as they struggled to contain Kinsey’s bust.
+The skimpy top exposed a a great deal of her cleavage, as well as some sideboob.

 Kinsey accessorized the swimwear with a pair of small gold hoop earrings and a thin gold necklace.